seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Enter BELARIUS, GUIDERIUS, and ARVIRAGUS.*

 **BELARIUS**
-We’ll higher to the mountains; there secure us.
+We'll higher to the mountains; there secure us.
-To the king’s party there’s no going: newness
+To the king's party there's no going: newness
-Of Cloten’s death–we being not known, not muster’d
+Of Cloten's death--we being not known, not muster'd
-Among the bands–may drive us to a render
+Among the bands--may drive us to a render
-Where we have lived, and so extort from’s that
+Where we have lived, and so extort from's that
 Which we have done, whose answer would be death
 Drawn on with torture.
 O, I am known
 Of many in the army: many years,